Pink tax: Economic impact

 Activists and politicians argue that the economic impact of the pink tax is that women have less purchasing power, especially paired with the gender-based pay gap.
 Wage gaps and pension gaps already put women at a disadvantage when it comes to purchasing power.
 Women currently make a statistical average 89 cents for every $1 a man earns in the United States, meaning women statistically, on average, have less income to spend on goods and services.
 This alone gives men more money and, ultimately, more buying power.
 The pink tax further contributes to the economic inequality between men and women.
 It is also argued that paying more for goods and services marketed to women while women earn less than men means men hold the majority of the purchasing power in the economy.
-Taxes on feminine hygiene products that men don't need further contribute to this discrepancy.
+Taxes on feminine hygiene products that men do not need further contribute to this discrepancy.

+By putting higher prices on essential products like menstrual products, personal care products, and overall increases the cost of living for women compared to men.
+This added financial burden exacerbates existing gender inequalities, as women already earn about 20% less than men on average.
+More so, the pink tax contributes to the phenomenon of "period poverty" where many women struggle to afford basic menstrual products which can affect social, emotional, and physical health.
+Studies have shown that women can pay thousands of dollars more over their lifetimes because of the pink tax, which furthers the wealth gap between genders.
+Efforts to address the pink tax, such as state-level bans and campaigns aim to alleviate some of these economic burdens faced by women, but a federal solution is still lacking.
+Therefore, the economic impact of the pink tax highlights the urgent need for comprehensive measures to promote gender equity and financial empowerment for all.

 US legislation

 Congresswoman Jackie Speier

-Representative Jackie Speier was a member of the California State Senate from 1998-2006.
-In 2008, she was elected to the U.S. House of Representatives, representing California's 14th Electoral District, and is still the incumbent.
+Representative Jackie Speier was a member of the California State Senate from 1998 to 2006.
+In 2008, she was elected to the U.S. House of Representatives, representing California's 12th Electoral District until 2013 and California's 14th Electoral District from 2013 to 2023.
 Speier, a Democrat, is a member of the House Committee on Energy and Commerce.
 She also speaks out for equal rights and LGBTQ rights, and involves herself in many related organizations.